-Atomic Force Microscopy (AFM) analyses were performed at the University of Catania on the same sample of Mo deposited on a SiO2 substrate.
-The AFM analysis can detect details of a surface at the nanometer scale revealing the morphology of the system.
-The AFM analyses were performed using a Veeco-Innova microscope (MSNL-10 from Veeco Instruments, with an anisotropic geometry, radius of curvature ~2 nm, tip height ~2.5 μ m, front angle ~15°, back angle ~25°, side angle 22.5°) operating in high amplitude mode, with ultra sharpened Si tips replaced as soon as a resolution loss was observed during the acquisition.
+Atomic Force Microscopy (AFM) analyses were performed at the University of Catania on the same sample of Mo, deposited on a SiO_2 substrate.
+The AFM analysis can detect the details of a surface at the nanometer scale revealing the morphology of the system.
+The AFM analyses were performed using a Veeco-Innova microscope (MSNL-10 from Veeco Instruments, with an anisotropic geometry, radius of curvature ~ 2 nm, tip height $\sim 2.5 \ \mu m$, front angle $\sim 15^{\circ}$, back angle $\sim 25^{\circ}$, side angle 22.5°) operating in high amplitude mode, with ultra sharpened Si tips replaced as soon as a resolution loss was observed during the acquisition.
 The AFM images were analyzed by using the SPMLabAnalyses V7.00 software.
-The AFM image in Figure 15 shows the granular structure of the Mo deposited film, with a measured roughness in the range of 1- 2 nm.
-The average height of the grains is 4.2±1.6 nm.
+The AFM image in Fig. 15 shows the granular structure of the Mo deposited film, with a measured roughness in the range of 1-2 nm.
+The average height of the grains is (4.2 ± 1.6) nm.
 The structure is uniform all over the deposited film.
-Considering that Mo is highly reactive, the AFM analyses points out that the molybdenum oxide formation is highly probable at grain boundaries.
+Considering that Mo is highly reactive, the AFM analyses points out that the molybdenum oxide formation is highly probable at the grain boundaries.
 It suggests the need for a better control of the vacuum condition and/or of the gas contamination during the sputtering deposition procedure.